jakosaba98/SticksandStones/README.md

-# ITS - Project Work
+# ITS - Project Work S&S

-Esempi ed esercizi per il modulo "Projwect Work" - primo anno, 2018